Balramt/Text_to_Knowledge_Graph_Generation/README.md

 # Leveraging Large Language Models for KG Construction and Reasoning

-This repository is part of the research project on **Leveraging Large Language Models for KG Construction and Reasoning** using Large Language Models (LLMs).
-The benchmark aims to evaluate LLMs for extracting knowledge graph triples from natural language while adhering to a given ontology.
-The focus is on key evaluation metrics such as precision, recall, F1-score, ontology conformance, and hallucination rates.
+This repository is part of the research project "Leveraging Large Language Models for Knowledge Graph Construction and Reasoning."
+It provides a benchmark for evaluating the ability of Large Language Models (LLMs) to extract knowledge graph triples from natural language, guided by a predefined ontology.
+The evaluation focuses on key metrics such as precision, recall, F1-score, ontology adherence, and hallucination rate.
 ---
 ## 🧠 `src/` – Main Source Directory